 Getting away to beaches in Guatemala can be quite challenging.
 Most of them have too high of a riptide to enjoy.
-However, even though Guatemala isn’t really known for the swimming beaches, it is, surprisingly, known for surfing.
+However, even though Guatemala isn’t really known for its swimming beaches, it is, surprisingly, known for surfing.
 In this post I’ll be talking about Paredon Surf House in Guatemala!

 Crazy, right?
 Well, that’s kind of the beauty of it.
 Guatemala has fantastic waves and breaks that surfers would die for.
 Which also means other fun sports to try out like skim boarding, boogie boarding and even quick dips in the ocean.
 In other words, a kid’s paradise.